Global monitoring

 Lay out and peg down the three 50 transects parallel to each other, 25m apart and orientated perpendicular to shore (heading out to sea or deeper water).
 Within each of the quadrats placed for sampling, complete the following steps (below):

-About Permanent Transects
+About Permanent Transects/transect-based seagrass monitoring

 (demonstration Video)